Helen Mayo: Mareeba Hospital

-In the early part of the 1910s, there was an urgent need for medical facilities to treat infants in South Australia since, due to the risks of cross-infection, the Adelaide Children's Hospital would not treat those under the age of two.
+In the early part of the 1910s, there was an urgent need for medical facilities to treat infants in South Australia since, due to the risks of cross-infection, the Adelaide Children's Hospital (ACH) would not treat those under the age of two.
 In 1913, Mayo and Stirling called a meeting of medical practitioners to discuss the prospect of a hospital for these children.
-After doubts about the practicality of such a plan were expressed, the group raised some funds and presented to the board of the Adelaide Children's Hospital a plan to use the funds to build a separate ward on the grounds of the hospital.
+After doubts about the practicality of such a plan were expressed, the group raised some funds and presented to the board of the ACH a plan to use the funds to build a separate ward on the grounds of the hospital.
 The board rejected the proposal, so Mayo and her group rented a two-storey house in St. Peter's and opened a hospital for infants in 1914.

-Financial difficulties for the hospital eventually became overwhelming and the state government took over the hospital, moving it to Woodville and renaming it the Mareeba Hospital.
+Financial difficulties became overwhelming and the state government took over the hospital in 1917. moving it to Woodville and renaming it the Mareeba Hospital, or Mareeba Babies' Hospital.

 Mayo played a central role in establishing Mareeba Hospital and forming its policy, serving as honorary physician, and as honorary responsible officer from 1921 to 1946.
 To combat the risks of cross-infection, she instituted a policy of strict isolation of babies from other patients.
 Each child had their own locker, where their own equipment would be kept, gowns used by nurses to tend to one child would only be used for that child, and blankets, bottles and floors were all sterilised.
 Mareeba eventually became a 70-bed hospital, complete with a surgical unit and a ward for premature babies.